 It is no secret that understanding the culture is a very important factor in ensuring proper communication.

-1- Our translators are mainly in-country professional translators that are familiar with the country’s culture nuances.
-They will report cultural issues and inquire back with the client when changes are required.
+Our translators are mainly in-country professional translators that are familiar with the country’s culture nuances.
+They will report cultural issues and inquire back with the client when they have to make changes.

-2- Our translation reviewers, who have very experienced second pair of eyes, review the entire translation against the source text.
-Their trained eyes are sensitive to catching problems that may have slipped through the during the translation stage.
+Our translation reviewers, who have very experienced second pair of eyes, review the entire translation against the source text.
+Their trained eyes are sensitive to catching problems that may have slipped through during the translation stage and recommend transcreation.
+This is critical when cultural adaptations are in the mix.

-3- We lastly always recommend an in-country quality assurance proof step to be performed after the translated material is ready or localized software is built, by product experts in the countries it is intended for.
-This step is similar to the beta-testing that takes place on the source language software locally or on editing the source manuals.
-International runtime QA and in-country proof should detect any translations made out of context or incorrect adaptations of translation due to cultural differences.
+Product experts in the countries it is intended for should perform it.
+It is done after the translated material or localized software is ready.
+This step is similar to the beta-testing that takes place on the source language software locally.
+Or when editing the source manuals.
+International runtime QA and in-country proof will detect any translations made out of context.
+It will also detect incorrect adaptations of translation due to cultural differences.

 In our experience if all three steps are performed correctly, it is much less likely to run into cultural issues with the localized software or translated material.

-Unfortunately, many companies side-step 2 of the above 3 and some even rely on inexperienced staff or even machine translation to perform the first step!
+Unfortunately, many companies sidestep 1 or even 2 of the above 3.
+Some rely on inexperienced staff or even machine translation to perform the first step!
 Careful the porky pies!
 Read our recent post pertaining to localization and translation quality.